-Bridge Philanthropic Consulting (BPC) is publishing a series of position papers called The Iconic Impact Initiative to explore the historical nature of multi-cultural philanthropy and the foundations of giving that were built by modern-day leaders of color—from ordinary individuals to the most famous pop-culture icons.
-While often not given credit, African Americans and Hispanic Americans have been leaders in charitable giving, not only providing generous monetary contributions but innovating ways to empower worthwhile causes.
+Bridge Philanthropic Consulting’s Iconic Impact series explores the historical nature of multi-cultural philanthropy and the foundations of giving that were built by modern-day leaders of color—from ordinary individuals to the most famous pop-culture icons.
+While often not given credit, African Americans and Hispanic Americans have been leaders in charitable giving, not only providing generous direct contributions, but innovating ways to empower worthwhile causes.

-BPC is the only African American-owned philanthropy and strategy ﬁrm worldwide.
-It has extensive experience with the African American and Hispanic American market and media organizations and broad relationships within the multi-cultural community, leading the way in advising organizations seeking positive strategic outcomes inclusive of communities of color.
-This is the launch of the series.
+BPC is the only African American-owned full-service philanthropy and strategy ﬁrm worldwide.
+It has extensive experience with the African American and Hispanic American market , media organizations and broad relationships within the multi-cultural community, leading the way in advising organizations seeking positive strategic outcomes inclusive of communities of color.

 Series #4 - 12 Top Pioneers Of Black Philanthropy